nscuro/dtapac/README.md

 A [suppression file](https://jeremylong.github.io/DependencyCheck/general/suppression.html) as seen in projects like [Dependency-Check](https://jeremylong.github.io/DependencyCheck/) simply won't cut it.

-I've written a fair share of tools that provide the desired functionality based on some kind of configuration file (mostly YAML), but I quickly came to the realization that configuration files are too limiting for my needs.
+I've written a fair share of tools that provide the desired functionality based on some kind of configuration file, but I quickly came to the realization that configuration files are too limiting for my needs.
 Not only are they not a good fit for dynamic decisions, they are also a pain to test.

 It turns out that you can have your cake and eat it too using *policy as code*.
 The most popular implementation of PaC